DND-DRDC-RDDC/OS_PyCoMod/README.md

 init_mix = {'b_mix':0.05, 'GrpA':init_GrpA, 'GrpB':init_GrpB, '_reps':100, '_end':150}
 ```

 The dictionary keys are the names of the model elements, and the dictionary values are used to initialize that element.
 The only model elements that accept input are pools, parameters, and sub-models.
 The entry value for a pool is the initial condition for the pool.
 The entry value for a parameter is the parameter's value which is a constant.
 To initialize a sub-model, such as *GrpA* above, the entry value is another dictionary designed to initialize the sub-model, `init_GrpA = {'S':95, 'I':5, 'R':0, 'b_m':0.2, 'b_s':0.05, 'g':0.1}`.
 Hence, nested models are initialized with equivalently nested dictionaries.
-In this example, *GrpA* is given the same initialization values as in the *mc_sir* model while *GrpB* is a smaller population (size 30) with a higher mean transmission rate, but with no initial infections.
+In this example, *GrpA* is given the same initialization values as in the *MonteCarloSIR* model while *GrpB* is a smaller population (size 30) with a higher mean transmission rate, but with no initial infections.

 The top-level initialization dictionary, `init_mix = {'b_mix':0.05, 'GrpA':init_GrpA, 'GrpB':init_GrpB, '_reps':100, '_end':150}`, can also contain some special entries to control the model run.
 Here, we specify the number of replications with a *_reps* entry and the run duration with an *_end* entry.
 These special keys are prefixed with an underscore.
 This allows the entire model setup to be controlled from the initialization dictionary.